 This data is rigorously tested and verified before it is considered for reporting.
 Please see the PayScale methodology for more details.

-The sample considered for the 2015 - 2016 College Salary report was 1.4 million college graduates.
-The sample size for each school included ranges from ~50 profiles to ~4000 profiles, depending largely upon the size of the school.
+The sample considered for the 2017 - 2018 College Salary report was 2.3 million college graduates.
+The sample size for each school included ranges from 30 profiles to over 20,000, depending largely upon the size of the school.

 All data used to produce PayScale's College Salary Report were collected from employees who successfully completed PayScale's employee survey.

-Sample Size: The sample size of degree holding, full-time, civilian employees working in the U.S. is 1.4 million.
-The sample size for each school included ranges from ~50 profiles to ~4000 profiles, depending largely upon the size of the school.
+Sample Size: The sample size of degree holding, full-time, civilian employees working in the U.S. is 2.3 million.
+The sample size for each school included ranges from 30 profiles to over 20,000, depending largely upon the size of the school.

-This year, the report includes seven types of degree holders:
+This year, the report includes three types of degree holders:

 U.S. Only: All reports are for graduates of schools from the United States who work in the United States.
 This sample does not include U.S. territories, such as Puerto Rico or Guam.